Faculties Involved

 PHYSIOTHERAPY

-Physiotherapy involves the assessment, treatment, rehabilitation and prevention of pain, injury, or any other physical dysfunction, through the use of education, exercise, manual therapy, electro-physical agents, technology or any other treatment for those purposes.
+SIT Physiotherapy aims to produce professional physiotherapists who are theoretically grounded and clinically-orientated to practise autonomously in different specialisations.
+It involves the assessment, treatment, rehabilitation and prevention of pain, injury, or any other physical dysfunction, through the use of education, exercise, manual therapy, electrophysical agents, technology or any other treatment for those purposes.

 OCCUPATIONAL THERAPY